 Seeking help is the first step towards a healthier, more balanced life.
 It takes courage to ask for help and I value working from a nonjudgmental place that provides unconditional positive regard.
 We can work together to build a personalized treatment plan that takes you through the process at your own pace.
 I tend to work from a person-centered approach where you are the "driver", so to speak, of your journey in therapy.
 I look at my role as someone that is alongside you rather than the expert of your life.
 I truly believe every individual and/or family has the answers within themselves.
 I strive to create a place of trust to build rapport and a working relationship to get the outcomes you are wanting.

-I have over 10 years of experience working with individuals as young as 4 years old to the most experienced in life.
+I have over 10 years of experience working with individuals as young as 2 years old to the most experienced in life.
 My passion and specialty, as a Child Mental Health Specialist, is working with young children and the grownups in their life.
 My experience includes treatment of depression, anxiety, adjustments in life, behavioral challenges, and trauma with children.
 It can be challenging to navigate education systems and as a former school-based therapist I can help advocate for your child to be served appropriately.

 I am inspired to incorporate practical, effective and fun ways for little kiddos to experience their resilience - physically and mentally.
-I use play and creativity in most of my sessions with children and adolescents to create a safe place for communication.
+I use play and creativity in my sessions with children as my approach is active, interpersonal and fun -- not "talk therapy."
 I enjoy creating a fun, playful and engaging place for children and their grownup that focuses on improve the child's behavioral and emotional challenges through the parent-child relationship.
-I use interactive and evidence based treatments with children.
-For instance, Play Therapy, Art Therapy, Sandtray and Theraplay-based interventions as this tends to be more engaging and effective.
+I use interactive and evidence based treatments with children such as: Play Therapy, Art Therapy, Sandtray and Theraplay-based interventions as this tends to be more engaging and effective.
 Yoga therapy can be incorporated into youth regular sessions if desired.